redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ![Netlify identity widget login](https://user-images.githubusercontent.com/300/82388116-97205980-99ed-11ea-8fb4-13436ee8e746.png)

 Before we can log in, remember that confirmation email from Netlify?
 Go find that and click the **Accept the invite** link.
 That will bring you to your site live in production, where nothing will happen.
-But if you look at the URL it will end in `#invite_token=6gFSXh_ugtHCXO5Whlc5V`.
-Copy that (including the `#`) and appened it to your localhost URL: http://localhost:8910/#invite_token=6gFSXh_ugtHCXO5Whlc5Vg Hit Enter, then go back into the URL and hit Enter again to get it to actually reload the page.
+But if you look at the URL it will end in something like `#invite_token=6gFSXhugtHCXO5Whlc5V`.
+Copy that (including the `#`) and appened it to your localhost URL: http://localhost:8910/#invite_token=6gFSXhugtHCXO5Whlc5Vg Hit Enter, then go back into the URL and hit Enter again to get it to actually reload the page.
 Now the modal will show **Complete your signup** and give you the ability to set your password:

 ![Netlify identity set password](https://user-images.githubusercontent.com/300/82388369-54ab4c80-99ee-11ea-920e-9df10ee0cac2.png)